20 BEST THINGS TO DO IN THE CATLINS – Ultimate Guide

 Waipohatu waterfall walk

-The Waipohatu waterfall walk is a stunning 7 kilometre loop walk in the Catlins Forest Park taking you to two stunning Catlins waterfalls.
-It’s a great mix between a rainforest walk with bits of muddy uphill and downhill track with the Waipohatu waterfalls as points of interest.
+The Waipohatu waterfall walk is a stunning 7-kilometre loop walk in the Catlins Forest Park taking you to two stunning Catlins waterfalls.
+It’s a great mix between a lush rainforest walk with bits of muddy uphill and downhill track with the Waipohatu waterfalls as points of interest.
 While the walk starts off as a gentle stroll through stunning rainforest, it will soon become more challenging with plenty of tree roots, muddy, slippery parts and some stairs.

 Although the trail is quite easy to follow without much incline, only 330 meters elevation gain, there are some slippery parts where you have to take care.
-It’s a great family friendly forest walk, but be prepared with good hiking shoes.
+It’s a great family-friendly forest walk, but be prepared with good hiking shoes.
 Otherwise it’s going to be a challenge to not slip.

 No matter how careful you are, accidents can happen.

-A slip during hiking is made before you realize it, and the consequences can be bigger than you want to think of.We are very happy with SafetyWing and highly recommend getting an insurance with them!
+A slip during hiking is made before you realize it, and the consequences can be bigger than you want to think of.

 Pouriwai Falls